 Our advice is to understand the fundamental concepts of the standards before entering into developing a solution, and if necessary, learn the standards or have someone spend the time to transfer the knowledge necessary to develop a solution you can be proud of.

 Among the common standards to be understood are ISA-88 and ISA-95 and we often hear people say that they are implementing one vs. the other, when truly, these two complement each other.
 Functionally, ISA-88 and ISA-95 can be superimposed, but the user needs to keep in mind what each standard’s main focus is intended for.

-ISA-95’s focus is how data or information moves between the different functional areas of a plant.
+ISA-95’s focus is on how data or information moves between the different functional areas of a plant.
 ISA-88 focuses on best practices and terminologies of a batch or procedural management system.
 Each of these can be further detailed as the different layers are exposed and understanding these layers and their functionality brings together a functional ecosystem.

 ISA Standards have been developed with input from end-users, software & hardware providers as well as system integrators.
 By applying these standards, the end-user benefits, allowing the system to be optimized and provide improved system performance, maintainability, and operability, all while lowering the overall cost of ownership.
 Invest time to understand standards, and the payback will reward both the end-user as well as the community of automation engineers.